SAP/ui5-builder/README.md

 ## Builder
 ### Types
-Types define how a project can be configured and how it is being built.
+Types define how a project can be configured and how it is built.
 A type orchestrates a set of tasks and defines the order in which they get applied during build phase.
-Furthermore, it takes care of formatting and validating the project specific configuration.
+Furthermore, it takes care of formatting and validating the project-specific configuration.

 Currently, the following types are defined: